Living conditions and physical security

 The conditions in the transit zones of Röszke and Tompa were problematic.[9]

 The ECtHR has now ruled multiple times on the inadequate living conditions in the transit zones.
 On 2 March 2021, the ECtHR ruled in its judgment in R.R. and others v.
 Hungary that detention conditions in the Röszke transit zone amounted to inhuman and degrading treatment.
-The ECtHR pointed to the obligations under the Reception Conditions Directive that require that the specific situation of minors and pregnant women be taken into account, along with any special reception needs linked to their status throughout the duration of the asylum procedure.
-It observed that no individualised assessment of the special needs of the applicants were carried out by the Hungarian authorities.
-In view of, inter alia, the physical conditions of the containers in which the applicants were accommodated, the unsuitability of the facilities for children, the lack of professional psychological assistance and the duration of the stay in the transit zone, the Court found that the threshold of severity required to engage Article 3 of the ECHR had been reached, and Hungary had therefore violated the provision.
-In 2022, four more judgements followed, finding the breach of Article 3 and 13 with regard to detention conditions in the transit zone[6] and 16 cases were communicated.[7]
+The ECtHR pointed to the obligations under the Reception Conditions Directive that require that the specific situation of children and pregnant women be taken into account, along with any special reception needs linked to their status throughout the duration of the asylum procedure.
+It observed that no individualised assessment of the special needs of the applicants was carried out by the Hungarian authorities.
+In view of, inter alia, the physical conditions of the containers in which the applicants were accommodated, the unsuitability of the facilities for children, the lack of professional psychological assistance and the duration of the stay in the transit zone, the Court found that the threshold of severity required to engage Article 3 of the ECHR had been reached, and Hungary had therefore violated the provision.[10]
+In 2022, four more judgements followed, finding the breach of Article 3 and 13 with regard to detention conditions in the transit zone[11] and 16 cases were communicated.[12]
+In 2023, ECtHR issued 4 judgements, finding the breach of Article 3 with regard to detention conditions in the transit zone.[13]

 Access to health care in detention